rendinger of woman getting sedation dentistry and dreaming about being on a beach

 Recovery Process

-With all forms of sedation, including nitrous oxide, you’ll feel tired for the remainder of the day because of low oxygen levels during the sedation.
+With all forms of sedation, you’ll feel tired for the remainder of the day because of low oxygen levels during the sedation.
 You could return to work regardless of the type of sedation, but most people don’t.
 However, a long nap will help you feel normal, and the sedation will wear off gradually throughout the day.
 You’ll feel 100% normal the next day.

 Safety